 Best for the Environment

-GreenGeeks serves over 40,000 customers through its five data centers, and performed well in our hosting research with an overall score of 4.1/5.
+GreenGeeks serves over 55,000 customers through its four data centers and performed well in our hosting research with an overall score of 3.5 out of 5.
 But what really sets GreenGeeks apart from the pack is its commitment to the environment.
 For every amperage that GreenGeeks uses, it matches three times that amount in the form of renewable energy.

 Web servers are housed in data centers, which pull energy from whatever power grid they rely on.
 Data centers generate a lot of heat – this means heavy air conditioning, which in turn requires a lot of electricity.
 Today, data centers account for 2% of the world’s carbon emissions, which puts their footprint on par with the airline industry.

 To help combat this problem, GreenGeeks calculates its yearly energy consumption, and then purchases Renewable Energy Certificates (RECs) equal to three times the amount of energy consumed by its data centers (you can learn more about RECs here).
 GreenGeeks then puts all of that energy back into the grid.
 In short, this means that your website will be carbon-reducing if you host it with GreenGeeks.